brookchuang1111/brookchuang1111.github.io/_posts/2025-04-17-drinking-sym.md

 Intuitively we know we have drank symmetrically if we reach $(5,5)$ of our lattice walk.
 We can observe, under a prior step, that five pink and five green cans have been consumed, leaving us with one pink and one green can left.
 We can further analyze these patterns, but first I need to introduce some foundational building blocks of paths.

 ## An Introduction to Catalan Numbers
 Lattice paths allow us to enter a peculiar world.
 Visualizations of sequences into paths start as a generalized lattice but can morph into complex and elegant representations of different path dynamics under $y=x$.
-These paths, which will help us efficiently count our LaCroix problem, are built upon Catalan numbers.
+These paths, which will help us efficiently count our LaCroix problem, are built upon Catalan numbers[^1].
 But first, let me introduce you to Dyck paths and an arsenal of propositions that will help us build intuition.

 **Dyck Paths**
-A Dyck path, which is visually represented in figure 1, is a lattice path that doesn't cross the lime of $y = x$ from below.
-In addition.
+A Dyck path is a lattice path that doesn't cross the lime of $y = x$ from below.
+A visual representation can be seen in our drink path in figure 1.

-IN addition to Dyck paths I'll introduce some propositions that you'll convince yourself are factual; you can take my word for it or look at this heinous 113 long slide deck [^1].
+In addition to Dyck paths I'll introduce some propositions that you'll convince yourself are factual; you can take my word for it or look at this heinous 113 long slide deck [^2].

 **Lemma 1.** For any $m$ and $n$ there are ${{m+n}\choose{m}}$ lattice paths from $(0,0)$ to $(m, n)$ in the mxn grid.